 Reporting an Alleged Breach of Planning Control

-The Enforcement Protocol sets out the processes that may be followed once a complaint is received.
 Please note that anonymous reports will not be investigated.
-Although your details will remain wholly confidential, should you not wish to be directly involved please contact your Local Councillor who will write to the Local Planning Authority on your behalf.
+Although your details will remain wholly confidential, should you not wish to be directly involved please contact your Local Councillor who may contact the Local Planning Authority on your behalf.
 Report an alleged breach of planning control.

 Planning Enforcement Fees (1 April 2022)